 HPV is a sexually transmitted infection caused by the human papillomavirus that results in the onset of genital warts.
-They appear after intimate contact with an infected person.
+These warts generally appear after sexual contact with an infected person.

 This disease has a chronic evolution and treatment is difficult, therefore early diagnosis is important.
-You should see your doctor for assessment as you experience initial symptoms, so that appropriate treatment can be advised.
+You should see your doctor for assessment as soon as you notice initial symptoms, so that appropriate treatment can be advised.

 Treatment of HPV is aimed at eliminated the virus and managing symptoms, like wart breakouts.
 This can be done by applying ointments directly on the lesions to reduce growth and spreading.
 You should also aim for lifestyle habits that help to strengthen the immune system.

 HPV symptoms can take months or years to show up.
-Flare-ups are triggered by the immune system and viral load, (the quantity of virus circulating in the body).
+Flare-ups are triggered by the immune system and viral load (or the quantity of virus circulating in the body).
 The most characteristic symptom of HPV is the appearance of several small warts in the male or female intimate area.

 In women, warts may present internally in non-visible areas such as the cervix.
 Therefore, HPV diagnosis should be confirmed with both a visual inspection and with a pap test or lab scraping.
 It can also be confirmed with a colposcopy.